von-castro/von-castro/README.md

 I am currently in my 3rd year of Computer Science at MacEwan University.

 I have a growing interest in full stack web development.
-Having taken a web application development course in the fall of 2020, I have immersed myself in learning and improving upon what I have learned by building upon a couple projects of my own.
+Having taken a web application development course in the fall of 2020, I have immersed myself in learning and improving upon what I have learned by building a couple projects of my own.

 On a little bit more personal side, I am a foodie.
 I genuinely feel that such an inescapable part of your daily life should be enjoyed whenever possible!